 When the browser attempts to make an SSL connection, the proxy will parse the CONNECT request and make its own SSL connection to the requested server.
 The proxy will use the connection to obtain the remote server's certificate.
-The proxy will then create a forged certificate which copies the entries in the remote server's certificate (e.g. its Common Name).
-The proxy then signs this generated certificate with its self signed CA certificate (loaded from a keystore specified at startup).
-It then passes this generated certificate back to the web browser, setting up an SSL connection between itself and the browser.
-The proxy then passes data, which it of course sees in the clear, between the two connections.
+The proxy will then create a forged certificate which copies the entries in the remote server's certificate (the server's Distinguished Name (DN), and its serial number), but uses the proxy's own public key.
+The proxy then signs this generated certificate with its own private key (the public/private key pair is loaded from a keystore at startup).
+When the key is used as a server key, it should be accompanied by the server's DN, while when it is used It then passes this generated certificate back to the web browser, setting up an SSL connection between itself and the browser.
+The proxy then passes data, which of course it sees in the clear, between the two connections.